SAFIN-157/Automobile-Exploratory-Data-Analysis/README.md

-🚗 Automobile Data Exploratory Data Analysis (UCI Imports-85) This repository provides a complete Exploratory Data Analysis (EDA) workflow for the Automobile (Imports-85) dataset from the UCI Machine Learning Repository.
+#Automobile Data Exploratory Data Analysis (UCI Imports-85)
+This repository provides a complete Exploratory Data Analysis (EDA) workflow for the Automobile (Imports-85) dataset from the UCI Machine Learning Repository.
 The project focuses on understanding feature patterns, relationships, and statistical insights before model development.
 ________________________________________